 We run our morning skill sessions at Jackson Park and Collins Field, and then head to Post Canyon for our afternoon rides.
 There we start from four different staging areas: Seven Streams, Family Man, Post Flats and Binns Hill.
 As always, we split into groups according to skill level and area of interest, and work to give everyone just what they want.

 Big thanks to the local Trek Dirt Series coaches, Hood River Area Trail Stewards, staff at Dakine and Mountain View Cycles, and all our Hood River friends for making this trip one of our favorites each year.
-For 2018 we have two consecutive camps, as well as a one-day camp on the Friday in between.
+For 2019 we have two consecutive camps, as well as a one-day camp on the Friday in between.
 We also have a new discount program for those that want to take three camp days in sequence; feel free to ask us for more info if you'd like.

 Mountain View is offering participants 20% off apparel, parts, and accessories on the camp weekend, as well as $200 off new bike purchases.
 They're also offering free bike rentals on the camp weekend, but since this is a busy time of year for them, those rentals will need to be booked in advanced.
 Please contact Mountain View at 541-386-2453 if you're interested in using one of their bikes.

 Lunch Sponsor: New York City Sub Shop (July 26)

 Hood River is a great place to be in July, which means it's best to book accommodations as early as you can.
 Luckily, there's lots to choose from in all the categories -- hotels, bed and breakfasts, vacation rentals, and campgrounds as well.

 An online search is the best way to start.
 If you want additional local suggestions, you can call the bike shop, linked above, and they'll be happy to help.